Project Catalogue Raisonné John Quincy Adams (1873-1933)

 Methodology & data situation

 The creation of a catalogue raisonné consists primarily in the systematic collection of information.
 The archive of the Künstlerhaus Wien contains, in addition to the entry books, where all works that have ever been exhibited in the house are documented, a card index of works by Adams, as well as an extensive collection of photographs, reproductions, and documentation on auctions and owners of Adams' works.
 These were all digitized and compiled into a database.
 Furthermore, the information on the three exhibition catalogs of Adams' works in 1917 at the Künstlerhaus, in 1961 at the Heeresgeschichtlichem Museum Wien, and in 1986 at the Akademie der Bildenden Künste Schillerplatz Wien were recorded and entered into the database, as was the catalog raisonné of Alexandra Peyrer-Helmstätt's thesis.
 A systematic evaluation of all newspaper articles through the unique online archive ANNO of the National Library for references to Adam's works, all auction results from relevant databases (Artnet, Artprice, Lotsearch, Blouin Art Index), and for the period 1900-1945 from the Getty Provenance Index database, were also used for the catalog raisonné database.
 Particularly valuable were also the personal documents of Countess Harriet Walderdorff (Adam's daughter) from the Künstlerhaus Archive, as well as those of Nikolaus Schaffer and Sylvia Eisenburger, and of Alexandra Peyrer-Helmstätt, which were kindly made available for digitization.
-Together with systemic online research, these documents resulted in a further expansion of the body of knowledge on works by John Quincy Adams, which currently (1/2/2022) includes about 500 works.
+Together with systemic online research, these documents resulted in a further expansion of the body of knowledge on works by John Quincy Adams, which currently (1.5.2022) includes more than 500 works.
 A summary can be found in the table overview below.